monsoonmaelstrom/book2/book2.md

 The situation is far from ideal.
 I’m a couple of miles away from the flat, and fire can be difficult to control under the best of circumstances—circumstances which would at least place me within a couple of blocks of the building where I would be able to control this better, where I would be able to contain the spread of what I’m about to do.
 But it doesn’t matter because there’s not a better option I can see.

 Someone’s people are in the building, and it doesn’t matter if it’s my mother’s people or Iverson’s.
 If they have Alex, they have a key.
 And if getting the key was worth grabbing Alex, Peter, and Liam, whatever is in there that they want, I’ve already decided they can’t have it.
-They just can’t.
+They simply can’t.

 While it doesn’t take *that* much energy to set a dry piece of wood alight, it *does* take a fair amount of energy to set every inch of a building ablaze at exactly the same moment in a conflagration so hot that it almost instantly turns the wood to ash.
 On top of that, I need *rain*, not snow, meaning I can’t take the energy from the heat in our current surroundings because Davy’s going to need it.